 Business owners may also want to trademark their business logo separately.
 Separately registering a logo and business name allows the business to use either on its own.
 Conversely, if a business were to register a name and logo together, as in the case of a logo with a company name incorporated into it, the business must use them together at all times to receive protection.
 However, in many circumstances, due to various advertising or marketing objectives, businesses use their business logo and name separately.
 Where that is foreseeable if not already in practice, registering the name and logo separately provides independent protection for each.
-The cost for each trademark is $275 per class, or a total of $550.
+The cost for each trademark is $250/mark/class.

-Smith Shapourian & Mignano, LLP is available to answer any questions or concerns you may have regarding trademarking your business name and/or logo.
-Please contact us for a consultation.
+Smith Shapourian & Mignano P.C. is available to answer any questions or concerns you may have regarding trademarking your business name and/or logo.

 This blog does not constitute solicitation or provision of legal advice, and does not establish an attorney-client relationship.
 This blog should not be used as a substitute for obtaining legal advice from an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter in a timely manner, as statutes of limitations may bar your claim.